 When you open a drawing, the room outlines move to a new location.
-The rooms are all in the same relative location to each other, but have all shifted or rotated by the same amount.
+The rooms are all in the same relative location to each other but have all shifted or rotated by the same amount.

-Make sure to save the drawing before modifying the alignment point.
+Make sure you save the drawing before modifying the alignment point.
 After you modify the alignment point, close the drawing and do not save it.
 When you reopen the drawing, the rooms will move.

 Once the rooms are in the correct location, we recommend you run a Coordinate Drawings and Database command on this drawing to fix any other errors that may have been caused by the original AutoCAD crash.